grafana/agent/docs/sources/flow/reference/config-blocks/argument.md

 ---- | ---- | -----------
 `value` | `any` | The current value of the argument.

-The user of a custom component is responsible for determining the values for arguments.
+If you use a custom component, you are responsible for determining the values for arguments.
-Other expressions within a custom component may use `argument.ARGUMENT_NAME.value` to retrieve the value provided by the user.
+Other expressions within a custom component may use `argument.ARGUMENT_NAME.value` to retrieve the value you provide.

 ## Example